AlexGavalas/trip-it/README.md

 ### Environment variables

+Add the following values to a `.env` file.

 -   `AUTH_SECRET`.
 Used by the auth library, can be generated with `npx auth secret`
 -   `AUTH_TRUST_HOST`.
 Set to `true` when deploying behind a reverse proxy, e.g. Cloudflare.
 -   `AUTH_GOOGLE_ID`.
 Get it from the Google credentials configuration.